Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Some of the songs from this session also appear on:

 This was the last of four days spent at Olympic Sound Studios.
-On May 7, The Beatles had returned to their “Get Back” LP project, to continue the mixing work started in March.
-Engineer/producer Glyn Johns intended to leave some bits of studio chatter on some of the tracks, and they had started to add in some snippets of speech and song from other takes.
-This work continued on that day, May 9, from 3 pm to 11 pm.
+On May 7, The Beatles had resumed work on their “Get Back” LP project, picking up the mixing process that had begun in March.
+Engineer and producer Glyn Johns aimed to preserve the informal atmosphere of the sessions by including snippets of studio chatter, as well as segments of speech and music from alternate takes.

-The session ended on a sour note when business topics were raised.
-The previous day, John Lennon, George Harrison, and Ringo Starr had signed a contract to officially appoint Allen Klein as Apple’s financial manager, and give him a 20% cut of their earnings.
-They wanted Paul McCartney to sign the contract, but he refused to do so.
-The three other Beatles, and Allen Klein who was there as well, stormed out of the studio.
+The session ended on a sour note when business matters came to the fore.
+The previous day, John Lennon, George Harrison and Ringo Starr had signed a contract officially appointing Allen Klein as Apple’s financial manager, granting him a 20% share of their earnings.
+They expected Paul McCartney to add his signature as well, but he refused.
+Tensions ran high, and the three other Beatles — along with Allen Klein, who was present — stormed out of the studio.

 Things came to a head on 9 May 1969.
 The Beatles were booked in, for a Friday-night session with the producer Glyn Johns at Olympia Studios in Barnes, but instead of recording, the session turned into an acrimonious argument about business.
 Klein had told the others that he had to have his three-year management contract signed immediately because he was flying back to New York the next day and had to present it to the board of his corporation.